-Two killed in gunfight with security forces in Manipur’s Kangkopi
+Three killed in gunfight with security forces in Manipur’s Kangkopi

 The deaths come after a 16-day lull in violence in the state.

-Two persons belonging to the Metei community were killed in a gunfight with armed forces in Manipur’s Kangkopi on Thursday, The Indian Express reported.
+Three persons were killed in a gunfight with armed forces in Manipur’s Kangkopi on Thursday.
+Two of the deceased were identified as members of the Meitei community.

 The incident took place in the Kuki-majority Haraothel village after it was attacked by a mob.